bwplotka/mimic/README.md

 * Share the Go unit/integration/acceptance tests against certain providers's definitions.
 * Share best practices and your experience!

-Please use GitHub issues and our slack `#gocodeit` for feedback and questions.
+Please use GitHub issues and our slack `#mimic` for feedback and questions.

 As always pull requests are VERY welcome as well!